 If you’re willing to pay a little more for your copy of Battlefield 1, you could opt for the Battlefield 1 Deluxe Edition.

-The Battlefield 1 Deluxe Edition, also known as the Early Enlister Edition, comes with a number of bonuses.
+The Battlefield 1 Deluxe Edition, once known as the Early Enlister Edition, comes with a number of bonuses.
 Those bonuses come with a real cost to you though.

 - Red Baron Pack: Vehicle Package: Red Baron’s Triplane, Sidearm: Red Baron’s P08, Emblem: Red Baron’s Flyer Pin.